What I Did When I Found Out My Dad Was in the ER + Plant Based 3-Ingredient Black Bean Burgers

 My mom’s voice sounded shaky and drained, like she was just one wrong look away from her poker face shattering and her fear announcing itself, making a visible appearance.

-I shot out of bed, booked the first ticket I could find, called my sisters, stuffed some clothes in a bag and called a cab.
+I shot out of bed, booked the first ticket that I could find, called my sisters, stuffed some clothes in a bag and called a cab.

 Eight hours later, I was in intensive care with my arms wrapped tightly around my dad.

 I didn’t want to let go.
 In that moment, I realized that life as I knew it would have been completely foreign to me had my dad arrived to the ER just 10 minutes later than he did.

 It’s been six months since my dad’s heart failed on him.
 No salt, no meat, no dairy, no processed foods, quitting his job, daily swimming and a whole lot of love.
 That’s what got him through his recovery.
 From a 13% ejection fraction to a healthy 70%.
-And of course, the 25 pounds he lost in water weight.
+And of course, the 25 pounds that he lost in water weight.

 Here they are, a whole food plant based black bean burger recipe from me, to you.
 With love.

 - 1 cup dried black beans 180g, soaked overnight in enough water to cover them be several inches.